JRTC, Fort Polk BMTC provides training space under constraints

+Despite staying busy throughout the different lockdown phases, the full spectrum of BMTC services is not widely known.

+"There’s a large range of trainings we offer, from the individual tasks that Soldiers do in the Army and need to practice because they’re perishable, to the collective tasks for battalion and brigade staffs, such as simulated warfighter exercises,” said Lockton.

-Pictured is the covered sand table located at the rear of the BMTC.
-This tool can be useful for staff or small unit training.
+“We even have a covered sand table in the back, which units can use.
+With the Louisiana rains, it’s nice to have a giant, protected sand table for practice.
+This tool would be great for staff or small unit training.”

+Some of the training the BMTC offers includes the Joint Battle Command-Platform, Command Post of the Future, leadership classes, planning, staff planning, functions and the Military Decision-Making Process.

+“We also have a Virtual Battlespace 3, which constitutes the simulation side of the BMTC.
+With the simulator, we can do just about anything — from the Emergent Leader Immersive Training Environment Sexual Harassment/Assault Response and Prevention Command Team Trainer (ELITE SHARP CTT) to various battle drills,” said Lockton.

 |Date Taken: